JR-Guo/ELEC4010N-AI-Med-Project/CPS_V2/Novelty/ReadMe.md

   Unsupervised:
   train with unlabelled data
-  use only cps loss between model A and model B cps loss has a fixed weight (e.g. 0.001), and multiply this with the average dice score from the supervised training in this epoch
+  use only cps loss between predictions of model A and model B cps loss has a fixed weight (e.g. 0.001), and multiply this with the average dice score from the supervised training in this epoch